talla-ui/talla-ui/CONTRIBUTING.md

 All packages (except for `www`) include tests.

-`test` package — tests include basic checks for the test library itself.
-Use the following command from the `test` package folder.
+`frame-test` package — tests include basic checks for the test library itself.
+Use the following command from the `frame-test` package folder.

 ```sh
 npm test
 ```

-`desk-frame` package — the full test suite should cover nearly 100% of all source code.
-Use the following command from the `desk-frame` package folder.
+`frame-core` package — the full test suite should cover nearly 100% of all source code.
+Use the following command from the `frame-core` package folder.

 ```sh
 npm test